entigolabs/entigo-infralib-agent/README.md

 ### Including files in steps

 It's possible to include files in steps by adding the files into a `./config/<stepName>/include` subdirectory.
 File names can't include `main.tf`, `provider.tf` or `backend.conf` as they are reserved for the agent.
-For ArgoCD, reserved name is `argocd.yaml` and a named file for every module `module-name.yaml`.
+For ArgoCD, reserved name is `argocd.yaml` and named files for every module `module-name.yaml`.
 Files will be copied into the step directory which is used by terraform and ArgoCD as step context.